UPDATED FEB 26, 2020

 Lower East Side residents know just how hard it is to get a reservation at veggie-famous chef Amanda Cohen’s rockstar vegetarian restaurant.
 But with dishes like Brussels Sprout Tacos, Popcorn Beets, and Pumpkin Pad Thai, the wait is worth it.
 Fitt Tip: There are a lot of cheese adorned items on the menu, so be sure to let your waiter know if you're vegan.

 This vegan hot spot is all about sharing meat-free comfort food — fast.
-Since its inception in 2015, by CHLOE. has absolutely taken off, now with six eateries around NYC and counting.
+Since its inception in 2015, by CHLOE. has absolutely taken off, now with nine eateries around NYC and counting.
 With a cheery communal vibe complete with lots of plants, a big workers' table, and even a swing in some locations, this eatery is as welcoming as it is casual.
 With menu options like juicy Guac Burgers, mac ‘n cheese made with sweet potato “cheese” and shiitake “bacon”, and Kale-Matcha Mojitos, it’s hard to pass this place up.

 If you haven’t bitten into the juicy, meat-free burger of Brook Headley, you’re doing NYC wrong.
 With vegan and vegetarian patties available, this hidden East Village gem is #burgergoals.
 But be aware that although the restaurant is adorable, it's only about the size of a shoe box.
-So enjoy your burger in the nearby Tompkins Square Park, or get it delivered straight to your door.
+So enjoy your burger in the nearby Tompkins Square Park or get it delivered straight to your door.

 From fries and milkshakes to black and white checkered floors and classic diner booths, Champs really is the champ of retro diners.
-Whatever all American comfort food you can think of, chances are you'll find the plant-based version at this popular all vegan eatery in Brooklyn.
-Fitt tip: While it's well worth the wait for weekend brunch, get there as soon as they open to avoid the inevitably long line.
+Whatever all American comfort food you can think of, chances are you'll find the plant-based version at this popular all-vegan eatery in Brooklyn.
+Fitt Tip: While it's well worth the wait for weekend brunch, get there as soon as they open to avoid the inevitably long line.

 If you’re looking for a vegetarian place with all the trendy vibes (we’re talking gold accents, velvet seating, and ferns hanging from the ceiling), you’ve found your spot.
 But the aesthetic isn’t the only thing that’s noteworthy at this East Village vegetable bar.
-On their menu you’ll find tasty treats like sun dried tomato tarts, Buffalo miatake bao buns with pickled celery and ranch, and, of course, avocado toast.
-Fitt Tip: stop by after 11pm for their late-night menu and half off of select bottles of wine.
+On their menu, you’ll find tasty treats like sun dried tomato tarts, Buffalo miatake bao buns with pickled celery and ranch, and, of course, avocado toast.
+Fitt Tip: Stop by after 11pm for their late-night menu and half off of select bottles of wine.

 At this vegan hot spot in the Upper West Side and Union Square, they believe in spreading peace by way of your plate.
 Everything here is 100% vegan, but that doesn’t translate to a small menu of select items.
 At Peacefood Cafe, you can fill up on everything from sandwiches and sushi to pizza and dessert.
 Now comes the hard part — deciding what to order.